Skip to main content

 1. Why am I doing this?

 What's your motivation?
 An investment?
 Annual profits?
 Somewhere to stay yourself?
-The answers will help you determine what and where you should buy and the implications for property management, tax and revenue expectations.
+The answers will help you determine what and where you should buy, the implications for property management, and tax and revenue expectations.

 2. How will you pay for it?